syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/template.md

 domainurl: ##DomainURL##
 ---

-# Customizing the steps with templates in ##Platform_Name## Stepper control
+# Template in ##Platform_Name## Stepper control

-The Stepper control allows you to customize the appearance of the steps by using the [template](https://ej2.syncfusion.com/documentation/api/stepper#template) property to define a unique layout for the Stepper.
-This allows you to create a personalized experience for the user.
+The Stepper control allows you to customize the default appearance and content of each step, creating a personalized experience for the user.
+You can use the [template](https://ej2.syncfusion.com/documentation/api/stepper#template) propety to set the template content for the steps.

-The following example shows the customization of Stepper with `icon` and `label` using [template](https://ej2.syncfusion.com/documentation/api/stepper#template) property.
+The step model and current step index are passed as `step` and `currentStep` properties in the template context for customization.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}